 Teaching students how to read can be one of the most stressful things to do as a teacher.
 It isn’t always easy and there are a lot of factors that come into play.
 It’s important to remember that learning to read is a developmental process and kids progress at their own rate.
 I’ve reminded parents before that there is a big difference in development between a child born in January and one born in December.
 They may be in the same grade, but a child born in January has been alive for almost a full year longer than one born in December.
 That often puts things into perspective for them.
 And guess what?
 Those kids do catch up!
 In this post, I will be going over how I teach French letter sounds to my class to build early reading skills.Read more

 Home learning has been a weird time for all of us; teachers, students and parents.
-It seems daunting and overwhelming, but once you have a good system in place, it can run quite easily without too much work on your end.
+It seems daunting and overwhelming, but once you have a good system in place for Kindergarten literacy during distance learning, it can run quite easily without too much work on your end.

 Looking for some French resources to help you with Distance Learning?
-Check out this list of FREE activities appropriate for Kindergarten.
+Check out this list of 10 FREE resources for Kindergarten.
 Click on the title of each activity to get a direct link to the product!Read more